reza0146/EMG_Decomposition/README.md

 The package implements a blind source separation alogorithm based on the paper published by [Negro et al. (2016)](https://iopscience.iop.org/article/10.1088/1741-2560/13/2/026027/meta).

 A MATLAB GUI is developed to visualize the results of the algorithm.
 The source code for this MATLAB GUI can be found in the `visualization app` directory.
+You can install the visualization app using the `EMGdecomp_Visualization_App.mlappinstall` file in the `visulaization app` directory.

 To run the algorithm use the `decompose` function.
 Note that the `decompose` function relies on the functions in the `funcs` directory.
 ```